zoisite-rb/zoisite-rb/guides/source/api_documentation_guidelines.md

 ### Naming

-The proper names of Rails components have a space in between the words, like "Active Support". `ActiveRecord` is a Ruby module, whereas Active Record is an ORM.
-All Rails documentation should consistently refer to Rails components by their proper names.
+The proper names of Zoisite components have a space in between the words, like "Active Support". `ActiveRecord` is a Ruby module, whereas Active Record is an ORM.
+All Zoisite documentation should consistently refer to Zoisite components by their proper names.

 ```ruby
 # GOOD